MAT Program Information

 100% of Drew’s completers met NJ required scores for the Praxis Core (or equivalent) and Praxis II.

-100% of Drew’s completers scored proficient on the DrewTPA, a performance assessment piloted in spring 2023.
+100% of Drew’s completers scored proficient on the DrewTPA, a performance assessment piloted in spring 2023 and 2024.

 100% of Drew’s candidates enrolled in Clinical Practice II earned above a 3.0 (proficient) average on the Clinical Competency Inventory, a valid and reliable instrument created by the New Jersey Teacher Assessment Consortium.